Meat Loaf dead: Bat Out of Hell singer dies aged 74 - NZ Herald

-Grammy award winning singer Meat Loaf, real name Michael Lee Aday, died on Thursday night.
+Grammy award winning singer Meat Loaf died on Thursday night.
 The news was confirmed in a statement on Friday by his agent Micheal Greene.

-The singer and actor had died with his wife Deborah by his side.
+The singer and actor, real name Michael Lee Aday (born Marvin Lee Aday, had died with his wife Deborah by his side.

 Aday also shared how his daughters Pearl and Amanda were able to spend time with their father before his death.